link1900/agra-ranker/README.md

 - (DONE) change placing position as a string
 - (DONE) put in place did not finish and disqualification as valid strings
 - (DONE) validate the placing position as a certain types of string
-- races / placings listed on the greyhound view
+- (DONE) races / placings listed on the greyhound view
 - interactive drag and drop of text fields for placing creation on race screen
 - edit placing from greyhound view
 - edit placing from race view